decidim/decidim/SECURITY.md

 If you have any issue regarding security, please disclose the information responsibly by any of these ways:

-1. create a new advisory through the [GitHub Security Advisory][GitHub Security Advisory]
+1. creating a new advisory through the [GitHub Security Advisory][GitHub Security Advisory]

 2. sending an email to security [at] decidim [dot] org and not by creating a github/metadecidim issue.